Simon Nesbitt KC

 • Co-arbitrator in a SIAC arbitration seated in Singapore of consolidated claims arising under three contracts for the sale and purchase of commodities between an English company and a Singaporean company.

-• An LCIA arbitration in London on behalf of the Nigerian subsidiary of an Italian oil major claiming US$200 million in respect of the sale of oil mining interests and defending counterclaims of US$500 million relating to deep offshore oil well drilling, completion, production and shut-off activities.
+• An LCIA arbitration in London on behalf of the Nigerian subsidiary of an Italian oil major claiming USD$200 million in respect of the sale of oil mining interests and defending counterclaims of USD$500 million relating to deep offshore oil well drilling, completion, production and shut-off activities.

 • An ICC arbitration in Geneva between a Hungarian oil and gas company and an Austrian oil and gas company, involving claims by the purchaser for breach of tax warranties under an agreement for the purchase of shares in an aviation fuel business.